turbodu222/GeoAdVAE/README.md

 ## ✉️ Contact

-For questions or issues related to this code, please feel free to open a GitHub issue or contact the author(s).
+For questions or issues related to this code, please feel free to open a GitHub issue or contact the author(s): Turbo Du (turbodu@uw.edu) and Kevin Lin (kzlin@uw.edu)